LootCalc

 PC accounts enjoy a slight advantage, so start by choosing the “PC / Steam” table inside the calculator.
 Record your platform in the shared spreadsheet and tag cross-progression merges with the exact date the merge occurred.
 If you grind on multiple devices, treat each profile independently until Respawn finishes the migration, then copy the new lifetime packs into the calculator and reset the pity counter.
 Doing so prevents “phantom packs” from inflating your probability curve.

-Use the Glossary definitions for expected value and variance to set expectations with teammates.
-The probability curve describes the long run; short droughts are still possible, so communicate that up front.
+Use the Glossary definitions for expected value and variance to set expectations with teammates: the probability curve describes the long run, and short droughts are still possible, so communicate that up front.
+Document source links in your governance doc to show where each boost originated, and store receipts, screenshots, and calculator exports in a shared folder.
+When someone questions the numbers, you can link directly to the evidence.

 Line chart showing PC vs console pack probability